OpenSC/libp11/README.md

 Access to the the PKCS#11 tokens and objects is via a pool of PKCS#11 sessions.
 This allows concurrent usage of crypto operations in thread safe manner.

-However, many of the main PKCS11_* API functions are currently not fully thread safe.
-Work to fix this is pending.

 ## Submitting pull requests

 For adding new features or extending functionality in addition to the code,